 The Skully Care app is being developed by Yukon Software LTD. Yukon is specialized in developing complex software applications.

-With the expertise and experience they have developed the app and the very complex AI software for Skully Care.
+With their expertise and experience they have developed the app for Skully Care.